ChoccoCodes/alx-system_engineering-devops/0x02-shell_redirections/README.md

-What about displaying the content of two files?
+displaylast 10 lines of /etc/passwd